•

 Abstract

 College students often face many difficult or stressful personal life events such as academic pressure, financial worries, family stress, or a relationship breakup.
 These events can impact their mental health and academic performance.
 Amid the growing mental health crisis on college campuses, it is important to explore the strategies that college students employ to tackle challenging life events.
-The purpose of this study was to 1) explore how college undergraduates experience and manage difficult or stressful personal life events; and 2) examine strategies and resources utilized by the students.
-A descriptive phenomenological study (Giorgi, 2009) using semi-structured interviews was conducted during the 2021-2022 academic year.
-The study participants included ten college students enrolled at a large public university in the U.S. Results revealed four patterns: 1) taking time to ponder, 2) seeking social support, 3) engaging in the art of self-caring, and 4) accepting and refocusing.
+The purpose of this study was to (1) explore the experience of college undergraduates as they navigate challenging life events; and (2) examine strategies and resources utilized by the students.
+We conducted a qualitative descriptive study informed by phenomenology (Giorgi, 2009) using semi-structured interviews during the 2021-2022 academic year.
+The study participants included ten college students enrolled at a large public university in the U.S. Results revealed four overarching themes: (1) time to ponder, (2) search for social support, (3) art of self-caring, and (4) accept and refocus.
 The findings demonstrated that students used both self-directed and college resources for support to enhance their well-being from a positive strengths-based perspective.
 Implications are to facilitate student development, to manage difficulties and increase resources in the college environment to enhance academic achievement, mental health, and quality of life.

 Keywords